How to Become a Trichologist – A Comprehensive Guide

 EARN A HIGH SCHOOL DIPLOMA

-For interested candidates, the first step is to earn a high school diploma, or GED certificate, to become a trichologist.
+For interested candidates, just like a cosmetologist, the first step is to earn a high school diploma, or GED certificate, to become a trichologist.
 You can only apply for the training program if you have a high school diploma or GED equivalent certification.

-For transplant surgeons, trichologists frequently serve as lab assistants, consultants, and assistants.
+Clinical trichologists often work closely with transplant surgeons, serving as lab assistants, consultants, and support staff.
 Get an associate’s degree in cosmetology, medical transcription, or hair restoration to work in this industry.
 An associate’s degree takes 2 years to complete.

 Prior to pursuing a trichology certification, earn a medical degree in dermatology if you’re serious about becoming an expert in this profession.
 Apply to medical school after earning your undergraduate degree and choose dermatology as your area of specialization.